CityOfNewYork/nyco-wp-boilerplate/README.md

 To use WP-CLI, you need to run `docker-compose exec wordpress /bin/wp` before your command.
 Optionally, create an alias `alias docker-wp="docker-compose exec wordpress /bin/wp"` so you don't have to type out the entire command.

-There a lot of things you can do with the CLI such as replacing strings in a the WordPress database...
+There are a lot of things you can do with the CLI such as, replacing strings in the WordPress database...

     docker-wp search-replace 'http://production.com' 'http://localhost:8080'

-... or add an administrative user.
+... or adding an administrative user.

     docker-wp user create username username@domain.com --role=administrator --send-email